Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 Then, compare the minimum tracking confidence to define the success of tracking the pose.
 If the pose does not meet the criteria, body detection will be automatically invoked on the next input image.

-After importing MediaPipe’s body detection model, obtain the real-time camera feed by subscribing to topic messages.
+After importing MediaPipe's body detection model, obtain the real-time camera feed by subscribing to topic messages.

 Finally, detect and draw the body key points in the image.